pedroka-dev/Bannerlord-Iron-Will/README.md

 # Compatibility
-Currently tested and working with e.1.4.2 version.
+Currently tested and working with e.1.4.2 and e1.4.3 version.
 Should be compatible with most mods.

 If you have any issue, please adress it at the [Bugs tab](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797?tab=bugs) in the Nexus mod page.